 Since our inception, we have incurred net losses and negative cash flows from our operations.
 Prior to our acquisition of Confluence in August 2017, we did not generate any revenue.
-We have financed our operations over the last several years primarily through sales of our equity securities in public offerings and a private placement transaction, as well as debt financings.
-We may engage in additional debt and equity financing transactions in order to raise additional funds.
+We have financed our operations over the last several years primarily through sales of our equity securities and incurring indebtedness in the form of loans from commercial lenders.
+We may engage in additional debt and equity financing transactions in order to raise funds.
+We may receive royalties and milestone payments from EPI Health in connection with the sale of RHOFADE.
 In addition, to the extent we are able to consummate transactions with potential third-party partners to further develop, obtain marketing approval for and/or commercialize our drug candidates, we may receive upfront payments, milestone payments or royalties from such arrangements that would increase our liquidity.

-As of December 31, 2020, we had cash, cash equivalents and marketable securities of \$54.1 million.
-Subsequent to December 31, 2020, we raised net proceeds of \$103.5 million through a public offering of common stock.
+As of December 31, 2021, we had cash, cash equivalents and marketable securities of \$225.7 million.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view towards liquidity and capital preservation.

-We currently have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity, other than our term loan facility, lease obligations, and contingent obligations under the Confluence Agreement, which is summarized above under "Overview-Acquisition and License Agreements."
+We currently have no ongoing material financing commitments, such as lines of credit or guarantees, that are expected to affect our liquidity, other than our contingent obligations under the Confluence Agreement, which is summarized above under "Overview-Acquisition and License Agreements," and our lease obligations.